 A: The Laws of St Kitts & Nevis, Antigua & Barbuda and Dominica define “spouse” as one partner of the opposite sex by officially registered marriage.

 A: There is currently no mandatory interview requirement for the Citizenship by Investment Programs of Grenada, Dominica, St Kitts and Nevis, Antigua and Barbuda, Saint Lucia however an interview may be required at the discretion of the government.

-There is no requirement to travel to Grenada, Dominica, St Kitts and Nevis, Antigua and Barbuda, Saint Lucia as part of the application process.
+There is no requirement to travel to Grenada, Dominica, St Kitts and Nevis, Saint Lucia as part of the application process.
 However, Antigua approved citizens must spend 5 days in the first 5 years to qualify to have their passport renewed.

 St Kitts and Nevis, Grenada, Dominica and Saint Lucia have no physical residency requirement.